jzubak/NEWScrape/README.md

 # NEWScrape

-this is an app deployed in heroku that utilizes webscraping to pull headlines from the new yorker
+this is an app deployed in heroku that utilizes webscraping to pull the top from the new yorker website